learn-co-students/nyc-web-111620/40-oauth/README.md

 flow for us.
 Here's a rundown of each common grant flow, and when you can use them:

-- **Authorization Code Grant Flow**: In order to use this grant flow, we need to have a server where we can keep a special **client secret** code.
+- **Authorization Code Grant Flow**: In order to use this grant flow, we need to have a server where we can keep a special client secret code.
 For a single-page application with a separate API server, this is the flow we can use.
-- **Authorization Code Grant Flow With Proof Key for Code Exchange (PKCE)**: for applications where we can't safely store a **client secret**, this is the recommended flow.
+- **Authorization Code Grant Flow With Proof Key for Code Exchange (PKCE)**: for applications where we can't safely store a client secret, this is the recommended flow.
 Use this if you have a frontend-only application (no secure server).
-- **Implicit Grant**: a simplified flow that also doesn't involve using a **client secret**.
+- **Implicit Grant**: a simplified flow that also doesn't involve using a client secret.
 This is no longer recommended due to security risks; use the PKCE flow instead.
 - **Client Credentials Grant**: used for server-to-server communication, where you don't need access to user-specific resources.